 EDITOR'S LETTER SEPTEMEBR/OCTOBER 2016

-Kirsty McKenzie's letter from the September/ October 2016 issue of Australian Country.
+Kirsty McKenzie's letter from the Sep/Oct 2016 issue of AC.

 As this issue goes to press I’m delighted to report that many farms in my home country in central-western Queensland have had significant rain.

 In my brother and sister-in-law’s case, they’ve measured almost 200mm for the months of June and July, in what amounts to a totally unseasonal, but completely welcome, break from a three-year drought.
 So the bare dust-bowl paddocks will have green grass again.

 By the time you read this and the weather has warmed up, the wildflowers, hopefully including my favourite, Ptilotus, will be out in force, lending their optimism to the landscape.
 Good rains, even drought-breaking falls, are not the end of the farmers’ trials, of course, because the land takes time and more rain to recover, stock numbers have to be rebuilt and it takes a few good seasons to finance the countless projects that were shelved during lean times.
 It’s not just the farms that suffer during these down times, as the shops and businesses in the country towns also take a battering.
 So if you’re casting around for what to do in the next school holidays, can I suggest you think about heading bush for a break?
 The weather should be close to perfect, the countryside will be looking great and the welcome is guaranteed to be enthusiastic.
 If you can’t squeeze it in right now, then start planning for next Easter, my other favourite time of year for heading west.